i-e-b/Presentations/BDD/Notes.md

  - Spikes and discussions
  - Work out disputes before estimation
  - Stick to estimate even if it seems inaccurate later

-* Ensuring focus
- - Meaningful board -- asking "what are you doing" is banned! (should be redundant)
- - Catch Yak Shaving, acknowledge and minimise thrash (in self and team-mates)
-* Maintain flow
- - done != business value; Make sure acceptance crit are met in a professional and production-ready way; Tracking business value is for prioritisation.

 * Maintain visibility
  - All work is to acceptance criteria (no task-based stories)
  - Everything in 'done' represents system as it is on live